 Service - Certificate of Service. - A certificate of service shall accompany every pleading and every paper required to be served on any party or nonparty to the litigation, except with respect to pleadings and papers whose service is governed by Rule 4.
 The certificate shall show the date and method of service or the date of acceptance of service and shall show the name and service address of each person upon whom the paper has been served.
-If one or more persons are served by facsimile transmission, transmission or electronic mail (e-mail), the certificate shall also show the telefacsimile number or e-mail address of each person so served.
+If one or more persons are served by facsimile transmission, the certificate shall also show the telefacsimile number of each person so served.
+If one or more persons are served by electronic means, the certificate shall also show the email address of each person so served.
 Each certificate of service shall be signed in accordance with and subject to Rule 11 of these rules.